abinjacob10/cloud-resume1/README.md

 After the front end was successfully tested. i.e. when abininireland.click was typed and entered in web browser, HTML file was visible, above configuration was moved to **AWS SAM**. **Rest of the IaC was built on the sample hello-world **YAML** template generated when SAM was first initialized in local Ubuntu machine**.
 Before building and deploying from AWS SAM, IAM for the SAM user was configured to grant permissions for: S3, CloudFront, Route 53, Cloudformation, AWS Certificate Manager, Lambda functions and API gateways.

-Two separate Lambda functions are used to make update and get count from DynamoDB table.
-Each lambda is triggered by its own API named (https://jc5qyxzdo8.execute-api.eu-west-1.amazonaws.com/Prod/get)
+- Two separate Lambda functions are used to update and get count from DynamoDB table.
+Each lambda function invoked by its own API.
+For "get_function" Lambda function, API trigger is (https://jc5qyxzdo8.execute-api.eu-west-1.amazonaws.com/Prod/get).
+For "put_function"(updates the count) Lambda function API trigger is (https://jc5qyxzdo8.execute-api.eu-west-1.amazonaws.com/Prod/put).

+- A java script in S3 bucket embedded in the main index.html file carries the code to fetch the responses from API's using fetch() method.
+The response from Lambda to API calls made from browser do takes care of CORS(Cross Origin Resource Sharing- which is used to allow client requests coming from a different origin than the server's origin, in this example: web-browser and lambda are in two different origins) CORS headers returned from each lambda are: access-control-allow-origin:*,access-control-allow-headers:*,access-control-allow-methods:*.